GMO food safety

 What we know

-Genetically modified organisms (GMOs) approved for food use have undergone rigorous safety assessments before reaching the market.
+Genetically modified organisms (GMOs) approved for food use undergo rigorous, multi-year safety assessments before they are permitted to reach the market.
 WHO states that GM foods currently available on the international market have passed safety assessments and are unlikely to present risks to human health.
-EFSA's GMO Panel conducts detailed case-by-case risk assessments for every GM food submitted for EU authorization, covering molecular characterization, food/feed safety, and environmental impact.
+EFSA's GMO Panel conducts detailed case-by-case risk assessments for every GM food submitted for authorization in the European Union, covering molecular characterization of the inserted genes, food and feed safety testing, and environmental impact analysis, a process that typically takes several years per application.

-A comprehensive 2016 report by the U.S. National Academies of Sciences, Engineering, and Medicine examined over 900 studies and concluded that there was no substantiated evidence of a difference in risks to human health between currently commercially available GE crops and conventionally bred crops.
-Epidemiological data from countries where GM foods have been consumed for decades shows no association between consumption of GM foods and any disease or chronic condition.
+A comprehensive 2016 report by the U.S. National Academies of Sciences, Engineering, and Medicine examined more than 900 studies published over more than two decades and concluded there was no substantiated evidence of a difference in risks to human health between currently commercially available genetically engineered crops and their conventionally bred counterparts.
+Epidemiological data from countries where GM foods have been consumed for close to three decades, including extensive use in the United States, Canada, and several South American countries, shows no association between consumption of approved GM foods and any disease or chronic condition at the population level.

-Over 280 independent scientific institutions worldwide recognize the safety of approved GM crops, according to a review by the Genetic Literacy Project citing Davison and Ammann (2017).
-In 2025, EFSA further concluded that new genomic techniques (NGTs) for farmed food animals do not pose novel hazards compared to conventional breeding.
+More than 280 independent scientific institutions worldwide recognize the safety of approved GM crops, according to a widely cited review by the Genetic Literacy Project drawing on the earlier compilation by Davison and Ammann.
+In 2025, EFSA further concluded that new genomic techniques (NGTs) applied to farmed food animals do not pose novel hazards compared to conventional breeding methods, extending the same evidentiary standard used for plant crops to newer applications of the technology.

 Common claims